Understanding compensation

 Where it’s not clear, we’ll usually set out the basis on which your business should compensate a customer, rather than a specific amount.

-In cases where we think your customer is due more than our award limit we’ll recommend the additional amount we think you should pay.
+In cases where we think your customer is due more than our award limit Understanding compensation we’ll recommend the additional amount we think you should pay.
 But we’ll talk to you both about what this means at the time.

 It’s important to address the emotional and practical impact of a business’s mistake.
 So we might also make an award for any of the following: